 Mr. De Jesus Santana presented the draft FY26 Unified Planning Work Program (UPWP) as a federally required document that outlines all major transportation planning and related activities within the BGMPO planning area for the upcoming fiscal year (July 1, 2025 - June 30, 2026).
 While it is the mission of the BGMPO to complete work tasks within a fiscal year, projects may span fiscal years and therefore carried forward until completed.
 The BGMPO will receive a PL104 planning grant in amount of \$332,875 from the Federal Highway Administration (FHWA) administered by North Carolina Department of Transportation (NCDOT).
-In addition to funding MPO operations, the use of FY26 PL104 grant funds will include two special studies.
+In addition to funding MPO operations, the use of FY26 PL104 grant funds will include two special studies, Saxapawhaw Transportation Area Plan and the BGMPO Resiliency Plan.
 The UPWP will also the include Section 5303 and 5307 Transit Planning Funds from the Federal Transit Administration (FTA).
 Those amounts are undetermined at this time.
-Staff and the TCC recommended the TAC release the draft FY26 UPWP for a 30-day public review period.
+Mr. De Jesus Santana requested the draft UPWP will be submitted by the January 31, 2025 deadline.
+Mr. De Jesus Santana responded in the affirmative and very little changes are likely between the draft and final.
+Mark Kirstner made the motion to release the draft FY26 UPWP for a 30-day public comment period.
+The motion was seconded by Mr. John Andoh and approved by unanimous voice vote.